Jump to recipe →

 How to Make Instant Pot Pork Roast

-1. Sear the pork: Heat the olive oil in the Instant Pot and sear the seasoned pork roast on each side.
+1. Sear the roast: Heat the olive oil in the Instant Pot and sear the seasoned pork roast for a few minutes on each side.
 Browning the outside of the pork will add a delicious caramel taste to the pork roast.
 Remove the roast from the Instant Pot once seared.

 2. Add the veggies: Add the mushrooms to the Instant Pot and sear for a few minutes.
 Stir in the onions, garlic, carrots, potatoes, and bay leaf.

-3. Add the liquids: Add the red wine and chicken broth to the pot and stir again, scraping the bits from the bottom of the pan (those browned bits are all flavor!).
+3. Add the liquids: Add the red wine and chicken broth to the pot.
+Then, stir again, scraping the bits from the bottom of the pan (those browned bits are all flavor!).

 4. Cook the pork roast: Place the Instant Pot trivet into the pan, placing it on top of the veggies.
 Put the seared pork roast on the trivet, then cover the pressure cooker and cook on high pressure for 60 minutes.
 Do a quick pressure release once the roast has cooked.